 - i) Inoculate a cell culture tube with 200-300 μl of organ preparation or blood lysate (see above).
-Duplicate cultures should always be prepared. - Incubate the cell cultures for 37°C for 1-2 hours, and wash twice with PBSM. - iii) Incubate the cultures for 72 hours at 37°C in a CO2 incubator.
-Eagle's MEM with 10% FBS is the ideal medium for virus growth.
-Simultaneous inoculation is possible if the sample is fresh and a cytotoxic effect is unlikely. - iv) Freeze the cell culture tubes or plates at -80°C for at least 1 hour and then thaw at room temperature. - v) When using cell culture tubes, the tubes are centrifuged for 10 minutes at 778 g. - vi) Incubate 200-300 μl of the supernatant for 1-2 hours on a well of a multi-dish plate or Leighton tube as described above. - vii) Wash the cell culture tubes or plates with PBSM, refill with cell culture medium and incubate for 72-96 hours in a CO2 incubator. - viii) Cells are fixed and stained as described in Section B.2.1.
+Duplicate cultures should always be prepared. - ii) Incubate the cell cultures for 37°C for 1-2 hours, gently shake once or twice to avoid the cells from drying out and dying, and wash twice with PBSM. - iii) Incubate the cultures for 72 hours at 37°C in a 5%CO2 incubator.
+Eagle's MEM with 5-10% FBS is the ideal medium for virus growth.
+Simultaneous inoculation is possible if the sample is fresh and a cytotoxic effect is unlikely. - iv) Freeze the cell culture tubes or plates at -80°C for at least 1 hour and then thaw at room temperature. - v) When using cell culture tubes, the tubes are centrifuged for 10 minutes at 778 g. - vi) Incubate $200-300\,\mu$ l of the supernatant for 1-2 hours on cell cultures in a well of a multi-dish plate or Leighton tube as described above. - vii) Wash the cell culture tubes or plates with PBSM, refill with cell culture medium and incubate for 72-96 hours in a 5%CO2 incubator. - viii) Cells are fixed and stained as described in Section B.2.1.